alejandroastudillo/alejandroastudillo_io_src/content/publication/flexible-beam-manipulator/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "Accepted to ICRA 2023"
+publication: "2023 IEEE International Conference on Robotics and Automation (ICRA)"
-publication_short: ""
+publication_short: "IEEE ICRA 2023"

 abstract: "Fast and safe manipulation of flexible objects with a robot manipulator necessitates measures to cope with vibrations.
 Existing approaches either increase the task execution time or require complex models and/or additional instrumentation to measure vibrations.
 This paper develops a model-based method that overcomes these limitations.
 It relies on a simple pendulum-like model for modeling the beam, open-loop optimal control for suppressing vibrations, and does not require any exteroceptive sensors.
 We experimentally show that the proposed method drastically reduces residual vibrations -- at least 90% -- and outperforms the commonly used input shaping (IS) for the same execution time.
 Besides, our method can also execute the task faster than IS with a minor reduction in vibration suppression performance.
 The proposed method facilitates the development of new solutions to a wide range of tasks that involve dynamic manipulation of flexible objects."